-We will be covering a wide array of information in a very short timeframe.
+We will be covering a vast breadth of material in a very short timeframe.
 Classes are long and will be broken up into classroom and lab segments.
 Below is a rough outline of topics and when they will be covered.
 The schedule may change depending upon student progression with lab projects.